Melvin Mora: Arizona Diamondbacks

 Mora signed a one-year $2.35 million contract with the Arizona Diamondbacks on December 6, 2010.
 He was expected to replace Mark Reynolds as the starting third baseman.
 Mora missed a few days of spring training as a precautionary measure despite not having any serious injuries after his automobile was struck from behind by another vehicle on Arizona State Route 101 on March 7, 2011.
 He was in the starting lineup on Opening Day, scoring a run while going hitless in five at-bats in a 7-6 victory over the Rockies at Coors Field on April 1.
 His playing time eventually was limited due to the emergence of Ryan Roberts.
 After a 6-2 loss to the Cleveland Indians at Chase Field on June 29 in which he struck out as a pinch hitter for Zach Duke with one out and a runner on first base in the fifth inning, he was given his unconditional release effective the following day.
 He batted .228 with no home runs and 16 RBI in 42 games with the Diamondbacks.
 He allegedly officially announced his retirement as an active player on December 29, 2011, though in mid-January, Mora corrected that claim by saying he still wished to play in 2012.

 World Baseball Classic

 Mora agreed to represent his native country, Venezuela, in the 2006 World Baseball Classic, but pulled out after being denied the third base position in favor of Miguel Cabrera.

+Coaching career

+On May 20, 2026, Mora was hired to serve as a hitting coach for the Leones de Yucatán of the Mexican League.